DaveCalaway/serialDebug/README.md

 **PlatformIO**
-Put the entire folder "serialDebug" on the "lib" folder in your project.
+Put the entire folder "debugPlus" on the "lib" folder in your project.

 ---
 DaveCalaway